Ideal forms of Coppersmith's theorem and Guruswami-Sudan list decoding: Introduction

 \section{Introduction}

 Many important problems in areas ranging from cryptanalysis to coding theory amount to solving polynomial equations with side constraints or partial information about the solutions.
 One of the most important cases is solving equations given size bounds on the solutions.
-Coppersmith's algorithm is a celebrated technique for finding small solutions to polynomial equations modulo integers, and it has many important applications in cryptography, particularly in the cryptanalysis of RSA.
+Coppersmith's algorithm is a celebrated technique for finding small solutions to polynomial equations modulo integers, and it has many important applications in cryptography, particularly in the cryptanalysis of the RSA cryptosystem.

 In this paper, we show how the ideas of Coppersmith's theorem can be extended to a more general framework encompassing the original number-theoretic problem, list decoding of Reed-Solomon and algebraic-geometric codes, and the problem of finding solutions to polynomial equations modulo ideals in rings of algebraic integers.
 These seemingly different problems are all perfectly analogous when viewed from the perspective of algebraic number theory.